CharlyMannion/CMannion_CV/README.md

 - Received the Anne Lewis Award for Academic Achievement in my final year

 #### Chartered Institute of Management Accounting (CIMA) Certificate (September 2016 to June 2017)
 - Completed modules in the Fundamentals of Management Accounting, Financial Accounting, and Ethics, Corporate Governance and Business Law

 #### St Peter's School, York (September 2006 to July 2011)
 - A Levels: 3 As in Maths, History and Politics
 - British Maths Olympiad Gold 2011
 - GCSE: 9A* (including Maths, Science and English), 1A

-## Interests
-- Photography: I like figuring out how old analogue cameras work, and experimenting with film and exposures to create interesting images
-- Film: The ritual of going to a Cinema and getting immersed in a story is a unique experience.
-The Aesthetica Short Film Festival was one of my highlights of 2019
-- Baking: I love to bake sourdough bread.
-I find the lengthy creative process both mindful and incredibly rewarding
-- Staying active: In my spare time I enjoy bouldering, cycling, yoga - it keeps my mind clear and positive

 ## Contact Me
 <p align="center">